I sure did miss being a nomad.

 I just love how each art structure represents the desert or region, except Mickey Mouse, how did he make it?
 LOL.

-And as always, thank you for reading!
+And as always, thank you for coming by!
 That’s the kindest way to support!